 For additional information, contact Patient Aid Coordinator/AA Barbara Burk at email@example.com, 615.331.2980 or 800.332.2980, extension 1741.

 The Patti Robinson Kaufmann First Connection Program is a free service of The Leukemia & Lymphoma Society (LLS) that enables patients and their loved ones to connect with a trained peer volunteer who has gone through a similar experience.

 LLS First Connection peer volunteers are in a unique position to provide support and community resource information to others facing a similar cancer diagnosis.
 Patients and their family members are matched with peer volunteers.
 The match is based on diagnosis, age, gender and other factors that might create a mutual understanding and ease of communication between participants and volunteers.
 The programs makes an average of 6,000 first connections each year.

-If you are a blood cancer patient or a family member of a patient and wish to speak with someone who has been treated for a similar diagnosis, you can request a First Connection match by contacting Mary Winslow at email@example.com or call (615) 331.2980 or (800) 332-2980, extension 1743.
+If you are a blood cancer patient or a family member of a patient and wish to speak with someone who has been treated for a similar diagnosis, you can request a First Connection match by contacting Barbara Burk at firstname.lastname@example.org or call (615) 331.2980 or (800) 332-2980, extension 1741.
 Your peer First Connection volunteer will then arrange for one or two phone calls or meetings with you at a mutually convenient time and place.
 The information shared between a trained peer volunteer and a patient or family member is strictly confidential.

 ONLINE SUPPORT GROUPS